tiagofsanchez/custom-claims/README.md

 - For Broker that are on our platform and could sign up to the platform in order to have **(1)** a website and presence online and **(2)** a better way to manage their leads online
 - For Users that are looking for a mortgage in the marketplace and want to get a better deal on their mortgage

+We want to implement 2 flows:
+(1) The Broker flow
+  - Log in
+  - Dashboard for the broker
+  - Details page to fill in
+  - Existing leads

+(2) The Client flow
+  - Log in
+  - Dashboard
+  - Details page
+  - Simulation
+  - Effort rate
+  - select your broker

 ## Creating a NEXT JS APP

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).